marian-code/wikipedia-music-tags/docs/api_library_tags.rst

 up to date and all is subject to change since we are still in early development phase.

-wiki_music library.ID3_tags
+wiki_music library.tags_io
 ---------------------------
-.. automodule:: wiki_music.library.ID3_tags
+.. automodule:: wiki_music.library.tags_io
    :members:

 wiki_music library.tags_handler